Holby City series 12: Overview

 To compensate for the departing characters, several new characters joined the show during the course of the series.
 After appearing briefly as Chrissie's one-night stand, Bob Barrett became a main cast member playing locum consultant Sacha Levy.
-Meanwhile, having made a one off appearance as surgeon Greg Douglas in February 2010, Edward MacLiam joined the cast on a permamanet basis from June 2010.
+Meanwhile, having made a one off appearance as surgeon Greg Douglas in February 2010, Edward MacLiam joined the cast on a permanent basis from June 2010.
 Olga Fedori was promoted to the main cast as Frieda Petrenko, while La Charné Jolly was cast as eager new nurse Elizabeth Tait (Holby City).
 Actors are given the opportunity to shadow real doctors as preparation for their roles.
 MacLiam spent time with one of Holby City's medical advisors, and observed laparoscopic surgery being performed.

 The series featured several recurring characters, and numerous guest stars.
 Ginny Holder reprised her role as Thandie Abebe-Griffin, Ric's wife who last appeared in the show's ninth series.
 Shelagh McLeod appeared as Judith Marchant, a clinical matron who began a relationship with Mark.
 Judith was written out of the series in January 2010, but McLeod felt things were left "open ended", suggesting there could be a happy ending for them.
 She briefly reprised her role in March 2010, as the relationship between Judith and Mark concluded.
 Leslie Ash played hospital CEO Vanessa Lytton.
 In December 2009, it was announced that Ash would take a several-month break from the series, returning later in 2010.
 In June 2010, Anna-Louise Plowman reprised her role as Annalese Carson, wife of Michael Spence.
 Joshua Bowman had a semi-recurring role, portraying cardiothoracic patient Scott James, who became romantically involved with Penny.
 Riann Steele appeared as nurse Lauren Minster, and Rick Warden played locum consultant Toby Geddes, described as "hugely irritating" by Scott Matthewman of The Stage.
 On 29 June 2010, Jane Asher announced that she would be reprising her recurring role as Lady Byrne, mother of Joseph, for a storyline involving Faye's pregnancy.